 It is not harmful to wear contact lenses.
 Incorrect fitting, poor hand hygiene and not following proper instructions are what can cause problems whilst wearing contact lenses, not directly the contact lenses themselves.

 Not cleaning your hands thoroughly before handling your contact lenses can be harmful for your eyes as you may transfer bacteria onto the lens and into your eyes.
-Before inserting or removing your contact lenses, make sure to thoroughly wash your hand with clean water and soap.
+Before inserting or removing your contact lenses, make sure to thoroughly wash and dry your hands with clean water and soap.

-Not storing your lenses correctly can be harmful if you wear contact lenses.
-If you wear two-weekly, monthly or yearly contact lenses, you must clean, disinfect and store your lenses each night before re-inserting them in the morning.
+Not storing your lenses correctly can be harmful if you wear reusable contact lenses.
+Two-weekly, monthly and yearly contact lenses, must cleaned, disinfected and stored each night before being used again the next day.
 It is both cost effective and more convenient to use a multi-purpose solution to take care of your lenses.
 Alternatively, you may use separate hydrogen peroxide and saline solutions to clean your contact lenses.

-To avoid any complications, make sure to get fitted by a qualified optician and get regular check-ups when necessary.
+To avoid any complications, make sure to get fitted by a qualified optician and attend regular check-ups as recommended by your optician.